AutoWorld: Learning Multi-Agent Traffic Simulation with Self-Supervised World Models: AutoWorld Harnesses Raw Sensor Data for Traffic Simulation

 We formulate traffic simulation as conditional diffusion over joint future agent trajectories in the action space.
-Let $\tau_0 = [a_{t+1}, \ldots, a_{T_f}]$ denote a clean future action trajectory over the prediction horizon $T_f$.
-The diffusion model generates trajectories by initializing from Gaussian noise $\tau_{K_f} \sim \mathcal{N}(0, I)$ and progressively reversing a predefined noising process over $K$ steps.
-This reverse process defines a conditional Markov chain $p_\psi(\tau_{k_f-1} \mid \tau_{k_f}, c^f)$, where $c^f$ represents the conditioning information.
-At each step $k_f = K_f, \ldots, 1$, the transition is:
+Let $\tau_0 = a^{1:A}_{t+1:t+T_f}$ denote the clean future action trajectory over the prediction horizon $T_f$.
+The diffusion model generates trajectories by initializing from Gaussian noise $\tau_{K_f} \sim \mathcal{N}(0, I)$ and progressively reversing a predefined noising process over $K_f$ steps.
+This reverse process defines a conditional Markov chain $p_\psi(\tau_{k_f-1} \mid \tau_{k_f}, c^f)$, where $c^f$ denotes the conditioning information.
+At each denoising step $k_f = K_f, \ldots, 1$, the transition is:

-where $f_\psi$ is a neural network that predicts the mean of the reverse transition, and $\Sigma_{k_{f}}$ is a predefined variance schedule.
+where $f_\psi$ and $\Sigma_{k_f}$ are the reverse-transition mean predictor and variance schedule, respectively.

-\textbf{World-model Conditioning.} In the proposed framework, the world model serves as a predictive backbone that forecasts how the scene will change over time and, by doing so, provides structured guidance for behavior generation.
-We incorporate this guidance by conditioning the diffusion model directly on the predicted future latent occupancies.
-Given the world model rollout $\hat{Z}_{t+1:t+T_f}=[\hat{z}_{t+1}. \cdots,\hat{z}_{t+T_f}]$, we first construct a predictive scene context that summarizes the forecasted scene dynamics.
-To reduce redundancy while preserving long-horizon structure, we temporally subsample the predicted latent occupancies using a fixed stride $\delta$.
-The selected latent states are then aggregated via multi-head cross-attention (``MHCA'') pooling with a learned token $\xi$, defined as

-where $\phi_1(\cdot)$ indicates a learnable linear projection.
-Intuitively, each future latent occupancy corresponds to a predicted scene configuration along a sampled world-model rollout, encoding the spatial occupancy of the scene without explicit agent identities.
-The resulting predictive scene context therefore serves as a compact, structured summary of the corresponding sampled future occupancy sequence, within which agent-specific motions must unfold.